 b.
 Accompanists for department-sponsored recitals: The Department will fund eight hours of rehearsal time with the accompanist for full recitals and four hours for half recitals.
 Fees in excess of those covered by the Department will be billed to the student.

 - Lockers: The Music Department has lockers available in lower Rosse Hall and Storer Hall for the storing of instruments, music, etc. Only those students participating in ensembles and/or private lessons will be issued a locker.
-Students should see Mrs. Maloney to acquire a locker.
+Students should see Mrs. Landon to acquire a locker.
 Lockers are made available for the entire year, only if the student is participating in ensembles and/or private lessons.

 - Practice Rooms: Only students participating in ensembles and/or private lessons may have access to our practice rooms.
 At the beginning of each semester students may sign up for a practice time in a practice room.
 That becomes your designated practice time and room for the semester.
 Pianists enrolled at Level III or IV may use a practice room two hours a day.
 All other students may sign up for one hour.

 - Musical Instruments owned by the Department: The Department has a limited number of musical instruments which may be borrowed by students taking lessons and/or participating in ensembles.
-The student and/or applied faculty member should see Mrs. Maloney to sign out instruments.
+The student and/or applied faculty member should see Mrs. Landon to sign out instruments.
 Instruments may not leave campus without written permission.
-It is VERY IMPORTANT that the instrument be returned to Mrs. Maloney after the last lesson or ensemble rehearsal/performance.
+It is VERY IMPORTANT that the instrument be returned to Mrs. Landon after the last lesson or ensemble rehearsal/performance.
 Failure to do so will result in the student being billed for the replacement value of the instrument.

 Each year the Department determines the recipients of the following awards: